 - Watch a game at Chase Field at the pool with my daughter

-- Take my son to all 30 MLB stadiums to see a game
+- Take one of my kids to all 30 MLB stadiums to see a game

 - Take a “behind the scenes” tour of dbTV and see the technology they use